“Hello Mr. Sercu, how’s life?” I ask at the Rotterdam Six Day 2011.

 He’s a ‘glass half empty’ kind of a guy is Patrick, sometimes.

-But he’s sport director here at the 6-daagse Rotterdam and not to be messed with.
+But he’s sport director here at the 6-daagse Rotterdam and he’s not to be messed with.

 And he has a lot on his mind; his ‘boy’ Iljo Keisse may be smiling out at me from the ‘programmakrant;’ but there’s no one smiling at UCI HQ in Switzerland.

 They’ve instructed Frank Boele, the organiser here, that Iljo is not to start.

 They’ve ruled that what a judge in Belgium says applies only in that country.
 So why did they let him ride Zurich? – you’d need to ask Pat McQuaid that one.